sunil908/binaries/cassandra/3.11.4/README.md

                 - Open a new CMD shell
                 - Goto the bin location of the cassandra
                 - type command :/> cqlsh.bat
+                - To connect to the cluster you can use command :/> cqlsh public_ip_of_your_node  9042 -u your_username -p your_password

 # Tips: